jnoller/racer/README.md

 # 3. Deploy your first project
 racerctl server start
-racer run --project-name "my-app" --path /path/to/your/conda-project
+racer deploy --project-name "my-app" --path /path/to/your/conda-project
 ```

 **Done!** Your conda-project is now running in a Docker container.